 When you begin to feel stress, and the symptoms that come along with it, remember to practice these following coping skills:

-- Take a few deep breaths to center yourself.
+- Take a few deep breaths to center yourself or practice meditation.

 - Get some kind of physical activity every day.
 Start with a short walk or stretching.

 - Talk to a trusted friend or family member about how you are feeling.